A common question we are asked by car valeters is whether they should buy car valeters motor trade insurance, "surely we just need to cover our van?"

 - Public Liability Insurance – To cover legal liabilities arising from claims by customers or members of the public for injury or damage to property caused by the actions of you or your employees.
-For example, a member of the public slips in the wet and breaks their arm while you are cleaning a car.
+For example, a member of the public slips on the wet floor, while you are cleaning a car, and breaks their arm.

 - Products Liability Insurance – Normally purchased alongside Public Liability, covering your legal liabilities from claims arising for injury or damage to property as a result of products you have provided.
 For example, remember that new polish you sold Bob?
 He’s now claiming it’s ruined his paintwork!

 - Employers Liability Insurance – If you have any employees you are required by law to arrange Employers Liability Insurance to indemnify you against claims by employees who are injured in the course of their daily employment and hold you responsible.
 For example, an employee is electrocuted while using a pressure washer and claims the switch was faulty.

 - Tools & Equipment – To cover pressure washers and all other tools and materials of the trade.

 - Premises – If you operate from premises you will need to consider insuring the building (if you own the property), as well as any contents or fixtures and fittings.
 If you keep customers vehicles at the premises, you will also require stock of vehicles cover in case a car is stolen overnight